ruby-tooling/ruby-debugger/docs/remote_debugging.md

 # your application code
 ```

+## UNIX Domain Socket (UDS)

+By default, the debugger uses UNIX doamin socket for remote connection.
+You can customize the socket directory and socket path with environment variables:

+- `RUBY_DEBUG_SOCK_DIR` - This is where the debugger will create and look for socket files.
+- `RUBY_DEBUG_SOCK_PATH` - This is the socket file's absolute path that will be used to connect to the debugger.
+  - Currently, the debugger expects socket files to have a `ruby-debug-#{USER}` prefix during socket lookup.
+But this may be changed in the future.

+> **Note**
+> Make sure these variables are visible and synced between both the debuggee and the client.
+Otherwise, the client may not find the correct socket file.

+In addition to the environment variables, you can also configure those options depend on how the debuggee is invoked:

+- For `rdbg` executable, you can use the `--sock-path` flag
+- For `DEBUGGER__.open`, you can pass `sock_dir:` and `sock_path:` keyword arguments

 ## TCP/IP

 If you want to use TCP/IP for remote debugging, you need to specify the port and host through the `--port` and `--host` flags: